skip to Main Content

 Example

 Jane and John have stock worth $75,000 for which they originally paid $35,000.
 They learn they can support the Ballet Austin Foundation by donating this stock to a charitable remainder trust.
-They defer the tax on the $40,000 capital gain and receive an income tax deduction this year for a portion or the trust.
-They also receive annual payments for the rest of their lives.
+They defer the tax on the $40,000 capital gain and receive an income tax deduction this year for a portion of the amount contributed to the trust.
+They also receive annual payments for the rest of both their lives.
 The balance of the trust is donated to the Ballet Austin Foundation.

 Benefits to You